 London Gaming Market takes place three times per year.
 The first edition for 2022 will take place 20 March; subsequent editions will be held on 3 July and 20 November.

 The market covers pretty much all aspects of game culture — from video games to board games to tabletop RPGs.
 Vendors range from seasoned pros to a few private sellers.
 So it’s not unusual to see imported games and merch you won’t find in your usual stores.

 The event isn’t ticketed as such, but you will need to pay a small fee upon entry.
 Regular access starts at 12pm, and costs just £2.00 If you’re looking to grab some early deals, early birds can get in for £5.00 from 11am.
 Under 16s go free.

 Getting to London Gaming Market

 Situated in the Royal National Hotel, you shouldn’t have any trouble getting to London Gaming Market.
 Russel Square on the Piccadilly line is by far the closest tube station.
 That said, King’s Cross is within 15 minutes’ walk, making the Circle, District, Hammersmith & City, Victoria and Northern lines viable options too.
 Holborn on the Central line is also just 10 minutes away on foot.

 Looking for more to do while you’re in the area?
-Check out our guide to cheap and free things to do in King’s Cross.To prevent the spread of COVID-19, many events have been canceled.
+Check out our guide to cheap and free things to do in King’s Cross.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.